Chicago (band): 2010s

 In 2010 (just as they had already done in 1999 and 2008), Chicago toured with the Doobie Brothers (and would do so again in 2017).
 A 2011 performance in Chicago became a video for the HDNet cable channel that featured the Doobie Brothers joining Chicago for three encore tunes.
 The band also appeared on the season nine finale of American Idol.
 On July 24, 2011, the band performed at Red Rocks in Colorado, accompanied by the Colorado Symphony Orchestra.

 With Chicago XXXIII: O Christmas Three, the band re-teamed with producer Ramone (he had previously released the new tracks for the expanded Christmas re-release What's It Gonna Be, Santa?) to record a new Christmas album.
 Dolly Parton was a guest artist on the album, which was released in October 2011.
 In the meantime, Rhino released Chicago XXXIV: Live in '75, a two-disc set containing two hours of previously unreleased performances recorded June 24–26, 1975 at the Capital Centre in Largo, Maryland, featuring the original members of Chicago performing some of their greatest hits up to that point.
 In 2012, Chicago and the Doobie Brothers held another joint tour.
 That same year, Hester left the group shortly before the tour, and was succeeded at first by percussionist Daniel de los Reyes, then by Daniel's brother and former long-term Santana member, Walfredo Reyes Jr.

 In 2013, Lamm, Loughnane, Pankow, and Parazaider appeared in the HBO film Clear History as the band Chicago.
 In late 2013, the band began releasing singles for a new album, starting with "Somethin' Comin', I Know" in August, "America" in September, "Crazy Happy" in December 2013, and "Naked in the Garden of Allah" in January 2014.
 The album, titled Chicago XXXVI: Now, was released on July 4, 2014.

 The group's debut album, Chicago Transit Authority, released in 1969, was inducted into the Grammy Hall of Fame in 2014.
+Chicago performed at the 2014 Grammy Awards show with Grammy nominee Robin Thicke.
+It was the band's first ever appearance on a Grammy Award show.
+Thicke and Chicago performed a medley of three of Chicago's past hits, then segued into a rendition of Thicke's hit song, "Blurred Lines", which was nominated for "Record of the Year".

 On January 25 and 28, 2014 Chicago performed two concerts with the Chicago Symphony Orchestra.
 In February 2015, Chicago released a two-disc live album, Chicago at Symphony Hall, of their performances with the Chicago Symphony Orchestra.